Demand generation importance

 What Happens to B2B Pipeline Without a Demand Generation Strategy?

-Companies without demand generation strategies become reactive order-takers trapped in late-stage price fights.
+Companies without demand generation strategies become reactive order-takers.
+They end up trapped in late-stage price fights, competing on procurement terms instead of value.
 Buyers spend only 17% of their journey with partners, according to Gartner (2023).
-The remaining 83% happens in the "dark funnel" where independent research, peer conversations, and internal stakeholder alignment occur completely outside your influence.
+The remaining 83% happens in the "dark funnel," where independent research, peer conversations, and internal stakeholder alignment occur completely outside your influence.

-This creates pipeline volatility filled with late-stage, price-sensitive prospects who view your solution as a commodity.
-Demand generation strategy addresses this structural problem by putting your brand in the consideration set before the RFP exists.
+That is a structural problem, not a sales execution problem.
+It creates pipeline volatility filled with late-stage, price-sensitive prospects who view your solution as a commodity.
+Demand generation strategy addresses this by putting your brand in the consideration set before the RFP exists.

 Why Does Demand Generation Matter More Now Than Five Years Ago?

 The B2B buying cycle has fundamentally shifted toward self-directed buyer behavior.
-Decision-makers now conduct extensive online research before engaging partners, extending average sales cycles and increasing stakeholder complexity from three to seven people per deal.
+Decision-makers now conduct extensive online research before engaging partners, extending average sales cycles and increasing stakeholder complexity from three to seven people per deal, which means your content has to do more persuasion work across more audiences than it did five years ago.

 Modern buyers expect partners to prove they understand the problem before Sales ever gets a meeting.
 They consume content, attend webinars, and evaluate solutions independently.
 Companies that fail to participate in this research phase lose deals to competitors who invested in being present during preference formation.

-Additionally, B2B markets have become saturated with generic outreach.
-Cold emails, basic content marketing, and reactive sales processes no longer differentiate effectively.
-Demand generation creates sustained competitive advantage by building category-level education and consistent distribution to reach buyers before they contact any partner.
+B2B markets have also become saturated with generic outreach.
+Cold emails and reactive sales processes no longer differentiate effectively.
+Demand generation creates sustained competitive advantage by building category-level education and distributing it consistently, reaching buyers before they contact any partner.

 What Are the Core Components of a Demand Generation Strategy?